jlan84/cross-validation-assignment/individual.md

 ### Part 3: Stepwise Regression (Extra Credit)

 While stepwise regression has its many [critics](http://andrewgelman.com/2014/06/02/hate-stepwise-regression/), it is a useful exercise to introduce the concept of feature selection in the context of linear regression.
 This extra credit exercise has two components of different difficulties.
-First, use the `scikit-learn` reverse feature elimation (a greedy feature elimination algorithm) to implement something similar to sequential backward selection.
+First, use the `scikit-learn` reverse feature elimination (a greedy feature elimination algorithm) to implement something similar to sequential backward selection.
 The second, more difficult part is implementing sequential forward selection.

 1. Generate a series of of `n=5000` samples, `n=100` features, with a `random_seed=0` using the `make_friedman1` dataset like so: